dotnet/samples/core/nativeaot/NativeLibrary/README.md

 int result =  MyImport(5,3);
 ```

+Note that the .NET Runtime does not support unloading.
+Once a handle to the shared library is created, the library cannot be closed with `dlclose/FreeLibrary`.

 ## Exporting methods

 For a C# method in the native library to be consumable by external programs, it has to be explicitly exported using the `[UnmanagedCallersOnly]` attribute.